-Treatments: (i) Irrigating the crop at 14-day interval to boot stage and then at 10-day interval to maturity; (ii) irrigating the crop at 14-day interval from planting to maturity; (iii) irrigating the crop at 21-day interval to boot stage and then at 10-day interval to maturity, and (iv) irrigating the crop at 21-day interval to maturity.
+Treatments: (i) Irrigating the crop at 14-day interval to boot stage and then at 10-day interval to maturity; (ii) irrigating the crop at 14-day interval from planting to maturity; (iii) irrigating the crop at 21-day interval to boot stage and then at 10-day interval to maturity; and (iv) irrigating the crop at 21-day interval to maturity.
 Plot size: Angaia (14 x 75m).
 Design: RCB with 3 replications.

+Design: RCB with 5 representations.
 Data to be taken: Crop water requirement, growth, and yield.